P34enKa/DelightfulBurgers/README.md

 Adds Burgers to the farmers delight mod!
-The Burgers are yummy approved!